 Your dentist will need to take an X-ray of the affected spot and, with a dental probe, check the gum pocket for pus, bleeding, swelling and pain.
 The nerve within the tooth will also need to be tested to make sure the abscess is not present due to the need for a root canal or because an existing root canal is re-infected.
 Tooth loss or fractures into the root are also possible in some situations.

 How It's Treated

 It's important that you receive gum abscess treatment not just to address what may have caused it, but because it can lead to further bone loss around the tooth above it.
 This treatment will usually involve draining the abscess either through the gum pocket or from the outside of the gum with an incision.
 Local anesthesia is usually required in these cases.
 Next, the tooth root needs to be cleaned to remove any food, tartar, foreign material or bacteria.
 This is done with a variety of dental instruments you may have seen used before.
 Lastly, depending on the severity of the problem, local or systemic antibiotics may be given to curb infection.
 Of course, pain medication may also be provided for lingering irritation or a younger individual.

-Prior to visiting your dentist, consider rinsing with warm salt water and a mouthwash such as Colgate Total® Mouthwash for Gum Health.
+Prior to visiting your dentist, consider rinsing with warm salt water and a mouthwash.
 You also might need to brush or floss the area – aside from your twice-daily routine – to remove any foreign bodies or food that may still be stuck inside.

 Ultimately, however, prevention is your best approach; see your dentist on a regular basis and use quality oral health products that keep any periodontal irritation from creeping up before it becomes too much to handle on your own.